 You can go even further than this by replacing one of the screws in each section of the hasp with a nut and bolt.
 This will stop any intruder being able to force the hasp off with a crowbar.
 This advice also extends to the hinges on your garden shed for the same reason.
 There’s no point putting a strong lock on your shed if all the thief has to do is to unscrew the hinges.
 Hopefully, this makes sense and will put me on the thieves blacklist.

 I also recommend, where possible, to ensure that any garden gate you may have is also protected it the same way.
 This will ensure that your garden shed is even more unlikely to become under attack and your garden valuables will remain safe.
 Another simple thing I would suggest is to cover up the windows from inside as this will help to remove temptation.
 If a thief can see really valuable items then they will make more of an effort to get at them.

 A security light is useful so that even under the cover of darkness intruders will not be able to do the work without being noticed.
-The only downside to this, and which I know is about, is that nocturnal animals may set the light of in the night.
-This might make you think 'its only a fox or cat' so you need to be aware of this.
-All these tips has evolved over the last 39 years whilst I ran 1st Choice Leisure Buildings
+The only downside to this, and which I know is about, is that nocturnal animals may set the light off in the night.
+This might make you think ‘it’s only a fox or cat’ so you need to be aware of this.
+All these tips have evolved over the last 39 years whilst I ran 1st Choice Leisure Buildings

 In recent months, in the Halstead area of Essex, the local paper issues warning about these sort of issues and also offered security tips.
 This included ensuring their sheds are kept secure as well as adding lightweight trellises around their property or putting in prickly bushes, which these intruders detest.
 In Nottingham police advised that garden gear should not be left unattended and that all the valuables in the garden shed should be marked with the owner’s postcode and house number, ideally visible in my opinion so that they can be tracked and returned to their owners if recovered.